solegarciacoach/project-1-buenavida/README.md

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __Header__
+- __The Header__

-  - A compelling header image and powerful headline to capture visitor attention.
+  - The header shows a compelling header image, powerful headline an clear CTA buttom to capture visitor attention.
+    - The header image an headline explains the brand's vision and a free masterclass coming up.
+    - The clear CTA buttom invites the user to learn more about the free masterclass, and finally sign up.
+  - The header provides the user with clear information about what the site is and who it is for.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)